 If the appeal is denied, then the removal order is put temporarily on hold and you are allowed to stay in Canada only if you agree to follow certain conditions for a period of time.

 Residency Obligation Appeals: As a permanent resident, you are legally obligated to stay in Canada for a minimum period of 730 days out of every 5 years.
-If you fail to do so, then you may lose your permanent residency status.
+If you fail to do so, you may lose your permanent residency status.

 To recover your status, you will have to appeal the Immigration, Refugees and Citizenship Canada (IRCC) decision.

-If the decision is issued by an IRCC officer, then you have 30 days to file an appeal from the date of your departure order.
+If the decision is issued by an IRCC officer, you have 30 days to file an appeal from the date of your departure order.

 If the decision is issued by an overseas Canadian Visa office, then you have 60 days from the date of the decision to file an appeal.